thousandbrainsproject/tbp.monty/docs/how-monty-works/faq-monty.md

 So while there is hierarchy in both CNNs and the human visual system, the former can be thought of more as a bank of filters that detect things like textures and other correlations between input pixels and text.
 We believe that in the brain, every level of the hierarchy is representing discrete objects with their own structure and associated motor policies.
 These can be rapidly composed and recombined, enabling a wide range of representations and behaviors to emerge.

-## Some researchers have argued that intelligence requires "symbolic" representations, how does this relate to the Thousand Brains Theory?
+## Is the Thousand Brains Theory Related to "Symbolic" Artificial Intelligence?

-The formulation of symbolic representations has some similarities to the Thousand Brains Theory, including the importance of discrete entities, and how these are structurally related to one another.
-However, we believe that it is important that representation are grounded in a sensorimotor model of the world, whereas these approaches typically begin at high levels of abstraction.
+Concepts from symbolic AI have some similarities to the Thousand Brains Theory, including the importance of discrete entities, and mapping how these are structurally related to one another.
+However, we believe that it is important that representation are grounded in a sensorimotor model of the world, whereas symbolic approaches typically begin at high levels of abstraction.

-Note that the approach we are adopting contrasts to some "neuro-symbolic" approaches that have been proposed.
+However, the approach we are adopting contrasts to some "neuro-symbolic" approaches that have been proposed.
 In particular, we are not attmepting to embed entangled, object-impoverished deep-learning representations within abstract, symbolic spaces.
 Rather, we believe that object-centric representations using reference frames should be the representational substrate from the lowest-level of representations (vision, touch) all the way up to to abstract concepts (languages, societies, mathematics, etc.).
 Such a commonality in representation is consistent with the re-use of the same neural hardware (the cortical column) through the human neocortex, from sensory regions to higher-level, "cognitive" regions.

 # Applications of Monty